ifgris/NanoRabbit/README.md

 > *NanoRabbit is designed as a library depends on **NAMING** Connections, Producers and Consumers.
 So it's important to set a **UNIQUE NAME** for each Connections, Producers and Consumers.*

+> From RabbitMQ.Client 7.0.0 on, synchronously functions are not suppoerted.

 For more, please visit the [Examples](https://github.com/cgcel/NanoRabbit/tree/master/Example).